-At AMPLA, we do not believe in exclusive sessions or days for people with disabilities or Deaf individuals.
-We believe in sharing the same space and the same program offerings.
-We are ready to welcome everyone in a warm and inclusive way, offering the accessibility resources described below.
+At AMPLA, we do not believe in separate sessions or special days for people with disabilities or Deaf audiences — we believe in sharing the same space and the same programme.

 The Portuguese subtitles provided are descriptive, enabling individuals with hearing disabilities to enjoy the sessions.
 These subtitles include notes such as relevant sounds for the narrative or the identification of speakers who are off-screen.